lidihei/pylcurve/README.md

 'lcurve' is for modelling of light curves.

-Installation order: subs --> colly, binary --> roche --> lcurve  (https://github.com/trmrsh/cpp-lcurve)
+Installation order: subs --> colly, binary --> roche --> lcurve  (details see https://github.com/trmrsh/cpp-lcurve)

 The package of cpp-subs is based on pcre, pgplot, and slalib(C version)